 An introduction to the history of Chelmsley Wood by Brian Chase and Noel Hird

 Chelmsley Wood development by Birmingham City Council, 1968

 Chelmsley Wood town centre by Samuel Properties and Bryant Holdings Ltd, 1967

 Check the online catalogue to see if the above books on Chelmsley Wood are available at your local Solihull library.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Chelmsley Wood, however recent, by completing a memory sheet attached right.
+Let us know your memories of Chelmsley Wood, however recent, by completing a memory sheet attached below.